Features / Help

 • Toggle case (Ctrl + Alt + G): also called Reverse case, each letter converted to its opposite case.

-• SaRcAsM case (Ctrl + Alt + A): also called Alterning caps.
+• SaRcAsM case (Ctrl + Alt + A): also called alternating caps.

-Note: These conversion commands may need some “real life” improvements.
-Do not hesitate to report issue or make suggestions on the QCE forum.
+Note: Do not hesitate to report issue or make suggestions on the QCE forum.

 • URL (URI)